Our top Immigration Solicitors can advise you on how to make a successful Tier 1 (Entrepreneur) extension application before the deadline.

 How can I apply for a Tier 1 Entrepreneur Visa extension?

 The extension application will be made online (assuming you are in the UK) and will require you to visit a UK Visa and Citizenship Application Services (UKVCAS) office to have your fingerprints and a photo taken.
 All of the evidence required to support your application should be uploaded as part of the online application process.
 RVS Solicitors will assist with all matters relating to your submission, including providing a checklist of the items, digitising each document, and then uploading them with your application.
-The current application fee is £1,277.
-The cost of having your biometric information processed by UKVCAS is £19.20.

 Our team of immigration law experts understand the anxiety and concern that making an application to extend an Entrepreneur Visa can bring.
 Our team will ensure your application progresses as smoothly and quickly as possible.
 You can be absolutely assured that we will remove the burden from your shoulders to enable you to focus on your business and the needs of your family.